 And so, it’s a good time to reflect on e-Commerce 2020.
 What online selling lessons can you take out of this weird year?

 We know we talk about e-Commerce a lot.
-We admit it, it’s one of our favourite topics.
-But it’s a noisy old online world out there when it comes to talking about e-Commerce.
+We have to admit, it’s one of our favourite topics.
+But we’re not the only ones.
+There’s lots of people talking online about e-Commerce.

 Our e-Commerce 2020 experience

 If your experience is anything like ours this year, you’ll have seen pundit after pundit proclaiming they always knew e-Commerce was going to boom.

 Doesn’t it feel like there’s been a deluge of “told you so” articles, news and social posts about e-Commerce this year?

 Why so many beardy men in blazers feel the need to make videos of themselves in front of a whiteboard is beyond us.

 The worst are the ones who say traditional retail is dead.
 It’s just not true.
 Now, we’ll happily acknowledge the pandemic has finally pushed us past the tipping point of more businesses doing e-Commerce than talking about e-Commerce.

 But pandemic restrictions aside, shopping centres and actual shops are full and busy at this time of year.

 In terms of traditional and online retail, it’s not either / or, but how both channels work together.

 And in terms of e-Commerce 2020, it seems easy to find people who can talk the talk.
 But, it’s much harder to find people who walk the walk.